-The default DDE configuration uses one of two possible servlet engines to run the Servlet - Tomcat or ServletRunner - both of which are bundled with the DDE distribution.
+The default SpatialDirect configuration uses one of two possible servlet engines to run the Servlet - Tomcat or ServletRunner - both of which are bundled with the SpatialDirect distribution.
 Each of these engines obtains servlet property values at start-up time from an engine-specific parameter file.

-One of these engines (depending on the platform) is always installed automatically as part of the DDE installation and is used solely by DDE to run the Translation Servlet.
-DDE's Tomcat and ServletRunner engines are separate from and independent of any other servlet engine that may be present on the same system.
+When either of these engines is used, it is installed as part of the SpatialDirect installation and used solely by SpatialDirect to run the Translation Servlet.
+SpatialDirect's Tomcat and ServletRunner engines are separate from and independent of any other servlet engine that may be present on the same system.